Claryn Nicholas Yoga

 Yoga is for every body

-My Hatha Yoga classes have gentle pace with the focus on the static posture, stretching and some basic breathing exercises.
+The Hatha Yoga classes have gentle pace with the focus on the static posture, stretching and some basic breathing exercises.

-This class is a good place to work on your alignment, learn relaxation techniques and become more comfortable with doing the physical practice of yoga (asana) whilst building strength and flexibility.
+This class is a good place to work on your own alignment, learn relaxation techniques and become more comfortable with doing the physical practice of yoga (asana) whilst building strength and flexibility.

 In both Hatha and Yin yoga practices, there are always opportunities to build from as the practice becomes stronger and steadier.
 The transition or flow from posture to posture with the focus on strength, openness, stillness, deeper awareness and breath will become a natural progression.